 Watch the short video on this page to learn more on how your tax dollar gift can be DOUBLED through IMPACT AZ!

-This year the state of Arizona issued each qualified charity partner a Qualifying Charitable Organization Code.
+The state of Arizona issues each qualified charity partner a Qualifying Charitable Organization Code.
 HCC’s code is: 20157

 You will use this code on your return.

 Anwsers from a Certified Public Accountant to some Charitable Tax Credit questions:

 How does the Charitable Tax Credit (CTC) work?

 Arizona law (ARS 43-1088) provides a credit for cash contributions made to qualifying charities that provide help to the working poor.
 Harvest Compassion Centers.
 (MSC Inc. is the 501(c) 3 registered charity who fully funds and operates the HCC Phoenix) is a qualifying organization.
 By sending a gift to HCC Phoenix/MSC, Inc. you will receive a dollar-for-dollar reduction on your Arizona tax liability.